a-zhavarankau/Mastery_2022/ReadMe.md

 # For reference only.
 Do not copy!

-This repository is based on the repository owned by Godel Technologies.
-Any copying is prohibited and may be considered as the use of Godel's intellectual property, which will lead to a violation of the law.
+Any copying and use is prohibited and may be considered a violation of intellectual property rights, which will lead to a violation of the law.

-### Description
+## :snake: Python study repository :rocket:

 This repository contains practical tasks over topics studied at the Mastery program for Python developers.